 First up, here’s what I have eligible for awards this year.
-A very VERY mixed group of stories for you to consider (and I certainly hope you will).
+A couple of very different stories for you to consider (and I certainly hope you will).

 His Stainless Steel Heart, Escape Pod, March 5, 2020 – my first chance to get a story with audio and I couldn’t have been more pleased at the results.
 Wars are hell, but for our cyber-enhanced ex-soldier, peace is no great joy either.
 My first attempt at cyberpunk aesthetics and one of my few action-oriented stories.